Master in Community Development Policy and Practice (M.A.)

 Image of group of students, macdpp, policy and practice, community development

-The Master's in Community Development (MCD) program is completely online with some synchronous components.
+The Master's in Community Development (MCD) program is completely online with weekly required synchronous components.
 This program allows students to bridge theory and practice to drive real change in the community.
 Acquire universal skills for sustainable transformation, while engaging in a cooperative online learning that fosters camaraderie among peers and instructors.
 Your future in community development starts here.

 Credit Hours: 36 | Program Length: 14 Months | Tuition Cost